10up/distributor/README.md

 <img src="/.github/screenshots/screenshot-8.png" alt="All Posts screen showing Distributor links for pushed and pulled content" width="300">

-## Support Level

-**Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
-Bug reports, feature requests, questions, and pull requests are welcome.

 ## Known Caveats/Issues

 ### Remote Request Timeouts